StackExchange/dnscontrol/docs/cli-variables.md

     );

 } else {
-    // Normal operation: Configure A/B/C using A records as normal.
+    // Normal operation: Configure A/B/C using A records.

     D_EXTEND("example.com",
         A("a", "10.10.10.10"),